FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 #### True Bad Scenario

-Settings with a small exceed ratio have a small exceed coefficient, so the impact of the good short sum is small, and the bad short sum is almost wholly converted into excess sum, thus bad short trials have almost as big an impact as full-length bad trials.
+Settings with a small exceed ratio have a small exceed coefficient, so the impact of the short low-loss sum is small, and the short high-loss sum is almost wholly converted into excess sum, thus short high-loss trials have almost as big an impact as full-length high-loss trials.
-The same conclusion applies to moderate exceed ratio values when the good short sum is small.
+The same conclusion applies to moderate exceed ratio values when the short low-loss sum is small.
 Thus, short trials can cause a load to get classified as an upper bound earlier, bringing time savings (while not affecting comparability).

 #### Balanced Scenario

-Here excess sum is small in absolute value, as the balancing sum is expected to be similar to the bad short sum.
+Here excess sum is small in absolute value, as the balancing sum is expected to be similar to the short high-loss sum.
 Once again, full-length trials are needed for final load classification;
 but usage of short trials probably means MLRsearch needed a shorter overall search time before selecting this load for measurement,